Applied Lessons, Juries and Scholarships

 When you enroll in the Music Department office for applied lessons, the teacher to whom you are assigned commits to you a space in his/her schedule.
 An applied teacher is not salaried by the College, but rather is paid directly by the lesson fee you pay the institution.
 The teacher is committed to giving you your money's worth for that time every week of the semester, and for that semester the teacher may not use that time for another income-producing student.

-Therefore, refunds for class and private applied music lessons will not be given after September 21, 2012 for the Fall semester, and February 8, 2013 for the Spring semester.
-Add and drop deadlines for 2013-14 are September 13, 2013 (add) and September 20, 2013 (drop), and February 7, 2014 (add) and February 14, 2014 (drop).
-If a student drops class or private applied music lessons before these dates, he/she will be billed only for the number of lessons taken up to that time, provided that the student has informed the Music Department IN WRITING of the intent to drop lessons.
+Refunds for class and private applied music lessons will not be given after the published drop date each semester.
+If a student drops class or private applied music lessons before the published drop date, he/she will be billed only for the number of lessons taken up to that time, provided that the student has informed the Music Department IN WRITING of the intent to drop lessons.
 Any student who drops class or private applied lessons after these dates will be billed the FULL lesson fee for that semester.

 All music majors, and all students receiving a 1/2-hour or greater music department scholarship, must perform on at least one MOFA (Music on a Friday Afternoon) informal student recital, AND must perform an applied music jury at the end of each semester.
 Students who don't comply with these requirements will receive a grade reduction for either (or both) a missing MOFA or a missed jury.
 Please be aware that some applied music teachers require all their students to perform an end-of-semester jury whether or not they are music majors or scholarship recipients.
 Students performing a junior or senior recital are exempt from the jury requirement during the semester in which they perform their recital.